 By now, most gamers know of the Metro franchise.
 A series of post-apocalyptic games made by the Ukranian 4A Games studio based on a series of novels written by the Russian author Dmitry Glukhovsky.
-The two games, Metro 2033 and Metro: Last Light gained quite a following and were generally well received by the critics.
-We even included them into our list of most atmospheric first-person games.
+The two games, Metro 2033 and Metro: Last Light gained quite a following and were generally well-received by the critics.
+We even included them in our list of most atmospheric first-person games.

 Today, with Metro: Exodus, the franchise seems to have gotten to a point where the general interest seems to indicate that it’s become an FPS juggernaut.
 With expectations soaring sky high, it’s good that the threequel takes an extended walk outside the underground metro for a breath of fresh air.

 Metro: Exodus is available for purchase on the Epic Game Store.

 Whereas the previous two Metro games were like two parts of the same story, Metro: Exodus is a completely new adventure.
 It acknowledges the canonical endings of the previous two entries but moves away from the Dark Ones and metro underground factions to do its own thing.
 The largest link it has to previous games is the colorful cast of characters.

 You, once again, play as Artyom, the Spartan ranger dreaming of a life beyond the confines of the underground metro.
 The beginning of the game is actually set in a segment of the metro in order to remind returning players and show the newcomers just how miserable life down there can actually be.

 After showing you a sneak peek of Moscow, both under and above ground, a huge revelation forces Artyom, Anna, her father – Colonel Miller and the rest of the Spartan rangers to flee the ruined city and leave the metro behind.
 They do this by using an old train they dub the Aurora and head toward a supposed seat of the surviving Russian government.